 If you have experienced a major life change, such as marriage or divorce, that has impacted your filing status, make certain that any change is reflected when you file this year’s tax return.
 Remember also that you should keep your beneficiary designations on your retirement accounts and insurance policies current so that they accurately reflect your present status.
 If you have children, you may want to check out several tax-advantaged college savings opportunities that are available.
 These opportunities can help you set money aside for their future education.

 A review of your tax return and your investment transaction statements can help you identify areas where you may be able to lower the taxes you’ll have to pay next year.
-Your financial and tax professionals will be able to assist you in that effort.
+Your financial and tax professionals will be able to assist you in that effort, such as the financial professionals at Emerj360.

 Written By Brett Sebion, Financial Coach